jonathan-schilling/objectDetectionVideo/README.md

 │
 ├── docs
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries.
+│── models             <- Trained and serialized models, model predictions, or model summaries.
 │
 ├── notebooks          <- Jupyter notebooks.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting.
 │
-├── requirements.txt
+├── scripts            <- Scripts.
-|
+│
 ├── src                <- Source code for use in this project.
-    ├── __init__.py    <- Makes src a Python module
     │
     ├── data           <- Scripts to download or generate data │
     ├── features       <- Scripts to turn raw data into features for modeling │
-    ├── models         <- Scripts to train models and then use trained models to make │                     predictions
+    ├── models         <- Scripts to train models and then use trained models to make predictions │
-    │
     └── visualization  <- Scripts to create exploratory and results oriented visualizations
 ```